 Activation data for an HSM of the CESNET CA SHALL be generated during configuration of the HSM using procedures and tools of the HSM.

-Activation data for cryptographic modules of CA operators, RA officers and Security Officers SHALL be generated by the holder of the cryptographic module during the module initialization.
+The activation data SHALL be generated within a dedicated smart card protected by a PIN at least 15 characters long.
+Activation data for cryptographic modules of CA Operators, RA Officers and Security Officers SHALL be generated by the holder of the cryptographic module during the module initialization.
 Activation data for end-entities private keys SHALL be generated by subscribers.
-End entities' private keys SHOULD be protected by activation data equivalent to a pass phrase of at least 12 characters.
+End-entities' private keys SHOULD be protected by activation data equivalent to a pass phrase of at least 12 characters.